uwsbel/ChronoTutorials/Magic2025/readme.md

 ---

-## Running Demo Scripts in Subfolders
+## Running pyChrono and pyDEME demos

 For instructions on running the demo scripts in each tutorial, please refer to the `readme.md` file in the respective subfolders: